brumar/MnemoTrain/Training_analysis/Perf_Numer_Analysis_2.md

 ```

 each time an item is viewed, the mean reaction time diminish of -1.2037 &times; 10<sup>-5</sup>.
 At this rate 12600 new trials will be recquired to get a mean below 1s.
 With 1000 trials by day, it will need 12.6 days.
+Maybe a more sharper training programm focused on weak element might allow a faster reach of the 1s threshold